dotnet/docs/docs/csharp/language-reference/compiler-options/langversion-compiler-option.md

  Because each version of the C# compiler contains extensions to the language specification, **/langversion** does not give you the equivalent functionality of an earlier version of the compiler.

  Additionally, while C# version updates generally coincide with major .Net Framework releases, the new syntax and features are not necessarily tied to that specific framework version.
-While the new features will definitely require a new compiler update that is also released alongside the C# revision, each specific feature has it's own minimum .Net API or common language runtime requirements that may allow it to run on downlevel runtimes.
+While the new features will definitely require a new compiler update that is also released alongside the C# revision, each specific feature has it's own minimum .Net API or common language runtime requirements that may allow it to run on downlevel frameworks by including NuGet packages or other libraries.

  Regardless of which **/langversion** setting you use, you will use the current version of the common language runtime to create your .exe or .dll.
 One exception is friend assemblies and [/moduleassemblyname (C# Compiler Option)](../../../csharp/language-reference/compiler-options/moduleassemblyname-compiler-option.md), which work under **/langversion:ISO-1**.